how to fit a carpet

 At Carpetright we believe in making things easy for you at every step.

-Whether you decide to use our professional Which? approved flooring fitters or want to take on the challenge of fitting your new carpet yourself, you will find everything you need in this fitting guide.
+Whether you decide to use our recommended professional Which? approved flooring fitters or want to take on the challenge of fitting your new carpet yourself, you will find everything you need in this fitting guide.
 We'll cover every step of the installation process including:

 It doesn’t have to be perfect but the measurements need to be accurate.
 Just a simple drawing with all the rooms shown is all you need.